How Well You Move in Life depends on Your Body and Mind Awareness.

 --

-The ‘Body’ is a Chariot which holds the Senses and Emotions (Horses); if uncontrolled can pull your Body and Life (Chariot) in different directions.
+The ‘Body’ is a Chariot that holds the Senses and Emotions (Horses); if uncontrolled, it can pull your Body and Life (Chariot ) in different directions.
 If the chariot is driven by our inborn Intelligence (Driver) that uses the Mind (Reins) constructively to control the senses and emotions (Horses), you can set your life.
-But the Mind (Reins) control is complex with layers of Personality (Ahankara) and Mindset (Chitta) created consciously and subconsciously from your social conditioning and life experiences.
+However, the mind (Reins) control is complex, with layers of personality (Ahankara) and Mindset (Chitta) created consciously and subconsciously from your social conditioning and life experiences.
 Behind all this activity is the ‘Higher Self’ (Jiva-Atma) sitting in the passenger seat– the Witness, the Silent Observer (It is not the soul).
 The things that influence the senses and emotions (Horses) direct the path on which your life(Chariot) moves.

-In today’s culture, the education system is designed more toward being able to perform work with skill and knowledge.
-We work, pay bills and sustain our lives.
+In today’s culture, the education system is designed more toward performing work with skill and knowledge.
+We work, pay bills, and sustain our lives.
 It’s as if we never really live the full potential of our lives.
 As we grasp the routine of daily life, the consequence is the suppression, suffering, or binging of sensual and emotional needs.
-The customs and the education system of the civil society do not teach us the value of life and the coping mechanisms.
-The chariot analogy is a small example from Yoga tradition to understand how our inner systems work and balance our lives.
+Civil society’s customs and education system do not teach us the value of life and coping mechanisms.
+The chariot analogy is a small example of the yoga tradition that helps us understand how our inner systems work and balance our lives.

 The Mind (Reins)